 I have never signed up for an extra warranty or a service method for any of the appliances that I have bought over the years.

-But I do understand why some people subscribe to so numerous of them.
+But I do understand why some people subscribe to so many of them.

-But there are times when those service plans are just a waste of money, as well as they are mostly used by some suppliers as area of their sales tactics; For example, our dad just bought a microwave for about $200, as well as the salesperson was trying to talk him into buying an extended warranty.
-Fortunately, our dad turned it down because he knows that an extended warranty on a up-to-date microwave just doesn’t make sense.
+But there are times when those service plans are just a waste of money, & they are mostly used by some companies as area of their sales tactics, however for example, my dad just bought a microwave for about $200, & the salesperson was trying to talk him into buying an extended warranty.
+Fortunately, my dad turned it down because she knows that an extended warranty on a new microwave just doesn’t make sense.
 Why?
-Because it already comes with a one-year guarantee which is perfectly good for a microwave.
-However, he just signed up for an Heating as well as A/C service agreement because his Heating as well as A/C component is about 17 years old.
-The component is still working efficiently, but eventually it will begin to decline because of its age.
-The service service agreement is a good way to offset some of the high repair costs, and if the component begins to malfunction more frequently, the parts will be discounted per the agreement.
-Additionally, the agreement will provide Heating as well as A/C service as well as tune-up twice per year.
-This additional service will help to extend the life of the Heating as well as A/C unit, so it is for sure worth the money.
-I don’t have an Heating as well as A/C service agreement because our component is under 10 years old.
+Because it already comes with a one-year guarantee which is perfectly fine for a microwave.
+However, she just signed up for an Heating & Air Conditioning repair agreement because her Heating & Air Conditioning component is about 17 years old.
+The component is still laboring efficiently, however eventually it will begin to decline because of its age.
+The repair service agreement is a good way to offset some of the high repair costs.
+And if the component begins to malfunction more frequently, the parts will be discounted per the agreement.
+Additionally, the agreement will provide Heating & Air Conditioning repair & tune-up twice per year.
+This additional service will help to extend the life of the Heating & Air Conditioning unit, so it is for sure worth the money.
+I don’t have an Heating & Air Conditioning repair agreement because my component is under 10 years old.
 Though in about 5 or so years, I will consider signing up for a service agreement.
-Anything that I can do to extend the life of our heating as well as cooling method is worth the money to me.
+Anything that I can do to extend the life of my heating & cooling method is worth the money to me.